Becoming a Dental Hygienist in Nevada

 Working as a Dental Hygienist in Nevada

 While dental hygienists may find work all over the state, the highest employment rate for dental hygienists, by far, was in the Las Vegas area in 2017.
-However, Reno employed the highest paid dental hygienists in Nevada that year, with a mean salary of $48.23 per hour or $100,310 annually.
+However, in 2020 Reno employed the highest-paid dental hygienists in Nevada, with a mean salary of $45.49 per hour or $94,630 annually.
 Reno’s mean income rates are much higher than the national average.
 With these salary and employment outlooks, a career path in dental hygiene has never looked so good in Nevada.

 College Listings in Nevada